Broome leads No. 1 Auburn against Ole Miss

 Auburn, Alabama; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: No. 1 Auburn hosts Ole Miss after Johni Broome scored 31 points in Auburn’s 82-70 victory against the Georgia Bulldogs.
+BOTTOM LINE: No. 1 Auburn plays Ole Miss after Johni Broome scored 31 points in Auburn’s 82-70 victory against the Georgia Bulldogs.

-The Tigers have gone 12-1 at home.
-Auburn is second in the SEC with 16.6 assists per game led by Broome averaging 3.4.
+The Tigers have gone 12-1 in home games.
+Auburn scores 84.3 points and has outscored opponents by 16.2 points per game.

-The Rebels are 8-6 in SEC play.
-Ole Miss ranks sixth in the SEC allowing 69.2 points while holding opponents to 41.9% shooting.
+The Rebels are 8-6 against SEC opponents.
+Ole Miss averages 77.6 points and has outscored opponents by 8.4 points per game.

-TOP PERFORMERS: Broome is shooting 50.8% and averaging 18.6 points for the Tigers.
-Miles Kelly is averaging 11.4 points over the last 10 games.
+TOP PERFORMERS: Miles Kelly is shooting 38.3% from beyond the arc with 2.1 made 3-pointers per game for the Tigers, while averaging 10.8 points.
+Broome is shooting 45.3% and averaging 17.8 points over the last 10 games.

 Sean Pedulla is shooting 43.4% and averaging 14.8 points for the Rebels.
 Jaylen Murray is averaging 1.7 made 3-pointers over the last 10 games.